openstack-archive/gnocchi/doc/source/install.rst

 Ceph requirements
 -----------------

-Gnocchi leverages omap API of librados, but this is available in python binding only since python-rados >= 9.1.0.
+Gnocchi leverages omap and aio API of librados, but this is available in python binding only since python-rados >= 12.0.0.
 To handle this, Gnocchi uses 'cradox' python library which has exactly the same API but works with Ceph >= 0.80.0.

-If Ceph and python-rados are >= 9.1.0, cradox python library becomes optional but is still recommended.
+If Ceph and python-rados are >= 12.0.0, cradox python library becomes optional but is still recommended.